Back to Tutorials

 What the harness is — and what it's called

-You could build all of this yourself on top of the Agent class.
-The harness is the opinionated version — reach for it when you want the collaborative-session model without hand-rolling the runtime around it.
+You could build all of this yourself on top of the Agent class — none of it is magic.
+The harness is just the opinionated version, and you reach for it when you'd rather not hand-roll a runtime around your agent loop.
 Mastra's own terminal coding agent, Mastra Code, is built on it.

 The AgentController is in beta as of Mastra 1.46, and the docs note it's "subject to breaking changes in minor versions until it graduates."
 The concepts below are stable; pin your version and check the changelog before upgrading.